 Alcohol also intensifies whatever emotions you are experiencing when you start drinking.
 So if you’re drinking because you’re depressed, alcohol intensifies your sadness.
 If you’ve ever been called an angry drunk, it can indicate that you have underlying issues with depression.
 Depression can also lead to feelings of anger and irritability.

-How Alcoholism is Treated
+How Alcoholism Is Treated

 If you struggle with alcohol and depression, it’s best to find a dual diagnosis treatment program.
 When you abuse alcohol and depression symptoms appear, it’s an important sign that you need treatment.
 Since alcohol can lead to physical dependency, detox symptoms can appear within hours of your last drink.
 During detox, which should ideally occur under medical supervision at a treatment center, you can experience significant mood changes.

-Most inpatient programs also offer medically supervised detox services, which ensures your recovery from alcohol and depression is safe.
+Most inpatient programs also offer medically supervised detox services, which ensure your recovery from alcohol and depression is safe.
 Medications can help reduce the intensity and severity of your symptoms, while a dual diagnosis program provides you immediate access to mental health professionals, including psychiatrists.
 Inpatient programs can offer short-term treatment, which typically lasts for 28 days, as well as long-term options.

 Finding Treatment Today